 Biography

-Rupert's recent publications include research on the impact of climate change on glacial retreat in Peru in the context of an ongoing lawsuit (Lliuya v RWE) and the evidence needed to bring successful legal claims on the impacts of climate change.
-His research has been published in leading scientific journals including Nature Geoscience and Nature Climate Change.
+Rupert's recent publications include research on legal scrutiny of states’ dependence on CO2 removal to meet climate targets, the impact of climate change on glacial retreat in Peru in the context of a high-profile lawsuit (Lliuya v RWE) and the evidence needed to substantiate causation arguments in climate-related legal actions.
+His research has been published in leading scientific journals including Science, Nature Geoscience and Nature Climate Change.

-Rupert has authored expert reports for climate lawsuits and worked as a consultant for the Foundation for International Law for the Environment (FILE), supporting the development of FILE's legal granting strategy, and for WWF-UK, Climate Analytics and Vivid Economics.
-Prior to joining the Sustainable Law Programme, Rupert worked towards a DPhil and holds a BA(Hons) in Geography from the University of Oxford.
-Rupert has also received the Alfred Steers Prize from the Royal Geographical Society, awarded to the author of best Undergraduate dissertation in a UK geography department.
+Rupert regularly provides scientific advice and training for lawyers and judges.
+He has worked as an expert advisor to the Interamerican Court of Human Rights, and a consultant for the Foundation for International Law for the Environment, Climate Analytics and Vivid Economics.
+Rupert holds a DPhil and BA(Hons) in Geography from the University of Oxford.
+Rupert has also received the Alfred Steers Prize from the Royal Geographical Society.

 Recent Publications